jcampbell05/ml-training-benchmark/README.md

 4. Click the dropbox under training data, click select files and then click the "training_images" folder.
 5. Click the dropbox under testing data, click select files and then click the "testing_images" folder.
 6. Wait for CreateML to finish loading the data.
+7. Make sure iterations are set to 100 and all augemtnations are enabled.
-7. Click Train at the top and wait until it has finished.
+8. Click Train at the top and wait until it has finished.
+9. Results will be on the right hand side.

 ## Results